Markov Chain Monte Carlo convergence diagnostics

 Running mean / statistical moment

-A distribution as a whole always has a single mean, it might have multiple modes, but it will always have a single mean.
-What we do with a running mean is further use the traceplots described above, but as in the name, take a running mean of the samples.
-If you’re sampler has converged then this mean should start to converge on a single value.
+A distribution as a whole always has a single mean; it might have multiple modes, but it will always have a single mean.
+What we do with a running mean is further use the traceplots described above, but, as in the name, take a running mean of the samples.
+If your sampler has converged, then this mean should start to converge on a single value3.
 That’s it!
 Let’s look at a couple of examples.

 Let’s look at the trace of the nice example of the two gaussians first.